 This course provides a descriptive survey of painting, sculpture, decorative arts and architecture from the Renaissance to Modern Era.
 This course includes the development of Western styles as well as those of Africa, Asia, and South America.
 Slides and visual materials illustrate lectures and discussions.
 This course focuses on the relationship between artistic expression and societal and cultural forces during this time period.
 Fulfills VAPA General Education category.
-Can fulfill WAC.
+May fulfill

-ARTS 219: American Art 1700-1900 3 S.H.
+3 S.H.
+ARTS 219: American Art 1700-1900

 This course is a survey of painting, architecture, and sculpture from the early Colonial Period to the turn of the Twentieth Century.
 It emphasizes the meaning and function of art in the historic and cultural context of the developing nation.
 Fulfills VAPA General Education category.
+May fulfill WAC.

-ARTS 221: Women Artists in History 3 S.H.
+3 S.H.
+ARTS 221: Women Artists in History